juancumbeq/platzi-responsive-design-mobile-first/README.md

 <br>

 ## What did I learn through this course:
-Welcome to this course on Adaptive Design, which means mobile-first design.

 Why Design for Mobile?
 Over 50% of traffic comes from devices like cell phones or tablets, as it's much more convenient to open a website from a mobile device than to open a laptop and search for it.
 This isn't just a trend; it's a standard we must work with.